 CT Thorax With Contrast

-This will guide about the exact size of Tumour, local spread, metastatic Lymphadenopathy or distal Mets present or not.
+This will guide about the exact size of Tumor, local spread, metastatic Lymphadenopathy or distal Mets present or not.

 CT Guided Biopsy